saeed-sufi/travel-agency/README.md

   git branch -m master main
   git clone https://github.com/saeed-sufi/travel-agency.git
   git branch
-  git reset app/index.html // if you don't need to commit changes to a specific file.
+  // to see the status of local and remote branches: git remote show origin git reset app/index.html // if you don't need to commit changes to a specific file.
   // once you commit all the changes and the working directory is clean, you can create a new branch: git branch count-to-ten